ApexRMS/wisdm/docs/_sections/section01.md

 The **Datafeeds** datasheet controls which data are going into the *Scenario* and the properties of these data.

 ### Data
-The *Data* tab in this datasheet shows whethere the datafeed arguments have been filled in.
-When a new *Scenario* is opened, this tab will have nothing underneath it if no data or information in other *Datafeeds* have been input yet.
-If information <u>has</u> been input in these *Datafeeds*, a green checkmark will appear under this tab.
+The *Data* tab in this datasheet shows whether the datafeed arguments have been filled in.
+When a new *Scenario* is opened, this tab will be blank if no data or information in other *Datafeeds* have been input yet.
+If information <u>has</u> been input in these *Datafeeds*, a green checkmark will appear under this tab next to the item that has been inputted.
 ### Package Name
-The *Package Name* tab specifies to which package each *Datafeed* belongs.
+The *Package Name* tab specifies to which package within **SyncroSim** each *Datafeed* belongs.
 For example, package names include *wisdm*, *corestime*, *core*, etc.
 ### View
 The *View* tab will lead to the input datasheets for each *Datafeed*.
 Clicking the links under this tab will lead to the sections for the respective *Datafeeds*.
 ### Datafeed
 This tab shows the names of each *Datafeed* in the *Scenario*.
 The *Datafeeds* in WISDM include:
+    Data Preparation
         Template Raster
         Covariate Data
         Field Data
         Field Data - Options
         Validation Options
+    Variable Reduction
         Site Data
         Covariate Selection Options
         Reduced Covariate List
+    Models
         GLM
         Random Forest
         Maxent
         Model Outputs
     Output Options
 ### Source Scenario
-The *Source Scenario* tab shows to which the *Scenario* the respecive *Datafeeds* and information belong.
+The *Source Scenario* tab shows to which *Scenario* the respective *Datafeeds* and information belong.
 <br>